SubhojitGuin/restaurant-menu-web-application/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.

-Certainly!
-Here's the continuation of the description for the README.md file:

 ## Credits

 We would like to acknowledge the following resources and libraries that contributed to the development of this application: